simplyequipped/pyjs8call/README.md

     sudo apt install xvfb
     ```

-2. Install pyjs8call using pip3 (or pip, if python3 is the default on your system)
+2. Install pyjs8call using pip (or pip3, if python3 is not the default on your system)

     ```
-    pip3 install pyjs8call
+    pip install pyjs8call
     ```

     This will also install *psutil* for cross platform process management.